 Serving Suggestions

-Curries with Asian-inspired flavors and ingredients pair really well with jasmine rice.
+Curries with Asian-inspired and mild Indian flavors and ingredients pair really well with jasmine rice.
 Here are some of my favorites:

-Curry: Serve it alongside Massaman curry, Thai salmon curry, green curry or chicken Panang curry.
+Curry: Serve it alongside Coconut Chicken Curry, Fish Curry, Massaman curry, Thai salmon curry, green curry or chicken Panang curry.

-Stir Fry: Serve steamed jasmine rice with Indo-Chinese chili paneer.
+Stir-Fry: Serve steamed jasmine rice with an Indo-Chinese favorite, chili paneer, or Kung Pao Tofu.

 Leftover jasmine rice will keep for up to 5 days in an airtight container in the fridge.